Excise Tax Computation In Washington

 Did you know you might not have to pay some real estate excise tax?
 Some sales qualify for exemptions, which can save you money.

-- Exemptions: If you inherit a property, get it as a gift, or transfer it between spouses, you might not have to pay.
+• Exemptions: You might not have to pay if you inherit a property, receive it as a gift, or transfer it between spouses.

-- Affidavit: To get an exemption, you usually need to fill out an affidavit to show you’re eligible.
+• Affidavit: You usually need to fill out an affidavit to show you’re eligible to get an exemption.

-- Washington Excise Tax Exemption: Make sure you check if you’re eligible early on.
+• Washington Excise Tax Exemption: Check if you’re eligible early on.

 How Can Sellers Minimize Excise Tax Liability?